Community Herbalist Training Program

 The second year of training is where the student applies the theories learned in the first year.
 There will be more didactic teaching but mainly the student will begin seeing their own clients as well as clients that will be seen at our Free Clinic.
 For clients or those interested in this service please see the Free Clinic page as well as to print out a Health Questionaire.

-Faculty: Mary Michaud, RN, FNP; Heather Wetzel; Mimi Hernandez, MA, RH
+Faculty: Heather Wetzel and Mimi Hernandez, MA, RH

 Guest Lecturers: Phyllis Light, RH; Sheila Guarnajia, Lac